hakiminazli/hakiminazli/README.md

-# Hi there - 👋
+# Hi
 I am Hakimin Azli, graduate from Universiti Teknologi Malaysia, where I received my Bachelor's degree in Computer Science - Software Engineering.
-I am now currently be working as an Analyst(Java Backend).
-Therefore, I need to brush up my Java skills, mastering the fundamentals and experiencing hands on project in Spring boot app development.
-To achieve that, I currently learning the Java and Spring Boot through Udemy and LinkedIn Learning.
-Hence, I really hope that I am able to master the knowledge, contribute to a company and involves in a lot of projects so that I will gain a lot of experiences and skills.
+I am currently working as an Analyst(Java Backend).
+Currently mastering the fundamentals and experiencing hands on project in Spring boot app development.
+I really hope that I am able to master the knowledge, contribute to a company and involves in a lot of projects so that I will gain a lot of experiences and skills.

 ## About Me